sinakeller/ML-Framework-for-Speed-Estimation-With-OSM-data/README.rst

 ML-Framework-for-Speed-Estimation-With-OSM-data
 ===============================================

 This repository consists of a machine learning framework that can be applied to estimate the average speed of road segments in rural regions based on OpenStreetMap road network data.
-The detailed description of the methodology is given in the journal paper "Machine Learning Framework for the Estimation of Average Speed in Road Networks with OpenStreetMap Data", which can be found `here <https://www.mdpi.com/2220-9964/9/11/638>`_
+The detailed description of the methodology is given in the journal paper  `Machine Learning Framework for the Estimation of Average Speed in Road Networks with OpenStreetMap Data <https://www.mdpi.com/2220-9964/9/11/638>`_
 .

 The repository further contains two example applications of the framework, each in a separate jupyter notebook.
 The `nnsw_example.ipynb <nnsw_example.ipynb>`_ notebook shows the application of the framework on the NNSW ( Australia) dataset without additionally generated features.
 The `bm_example.ipynb <bm_example.ipynb>`_ offers the application to the biomaule dataset with the additional use of the SOM-generated features.